shahid265/ExpressLibrary/docs/user_manual.md

 ## Introduction
-The Express Visualization Library allows you to effortlessly create interactive visualizations using the Plotly library.
+The ExpressLibrary allows you to effortlessly create interactive visualizations using the Plotly library.
 The main goal is to provide a simple interface for creating a variety of charts without much hassle.

 ## Installation
-To install the Express Visualization Library, clone the GitHub repository or download it directly.
+To install the ExpressLibrary, clone the GitHub repository or download it directly.
 Once you've downloaded the library, navigate to the root directory and run the setup script.

 ```bash
 python setup.py install